bdore/Getting-and-Cleaning-Data-Project/CodeBook.md

 - Subject: the subject Id (number)
 - Activity: the activity performed by the subject (character)

 All variables (measurements) below are in standard gravity units 'g'.
-Each value in "average.txt" is the mean of all observations of that variable in "merged_data" for each activity of each subject.
+Each value in "average.txt" is the mean of all observations of that variable in "extracted_set" for each activity of each subject.
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z